xaviml/angular-requirejs-template/README.md

-# angular-requirejs-template
+# angularjs-requirejs-template
-This is a template project with angular and requirejs integrated
+This is a template project with angularjs and requirejs integrated